MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 ### C# Examples
 The [CNTKLibraryCSEvalExamples](https://github.com/Microsoft/CNTK/blob/master/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) shows how to evaluate a model in C# using CNTK Library NuGet packages.
 Please see the [Eval Examples](./CNTK-Eval-Examples.md) page for building and running examples.

 If you do not want to use NuGet Package, you can add `Cntk.Core.Managed-<VERSION>.dll` as reference to your project.
-The `Cntk.Core.Managed` dll and all dependent dlls can be found in the CNTK binary release package on the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).
-Please make sure that the path to `Cntk.Core.Managed` dll and its [dependencies](./CNTK-Library-Evaluation-on-Windows.md#shipping-cntk-library-with-your-windows-application) (see list at the end of this page) are included in the search path of dlls for your application.
+The `Cntk.Core.Managed` DLL and all dependent DLLs can be found in the CNTK binary release package on the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).
+Please make sure that the path to `Cntk.Core.Managed` DLL and its [dependencies](./CNTK-Library-Evaluation-on-Windows.md#shipping-cntk-library-with-your-windows-application) (see list at the end of this page) are included in the search path of DLLs for your application.

 ## Using C++
 The CNTK Library C++ API supports model evaluation in C++ applications.
 Visual Studio 2015 Update 3 is required and the target platform in the project property should be X64.